-In accordance with the Scottish Government guidelines and Argyll & Bute Council Education Department policy and practice, and in common with all Argyll & Bute schools, this school has in place procedures for dealing safely and effectively with drug-related incidents.
+In accordance with the Scottish Government guidelines and Argyll & Bute Council Education Department policy and practice, and in common with all Argyll & Bute schools, our school delivers education about making healthy choices in relation to smoking, alcohol and other substances, always at an age and stage appropriate level.
+We also follow agreed procedure for dealing safely and effectively with drug-related incidents, should they arise.